NicolasAHF/NicolasAHF/README.md

 FullStack developer and SDET
 ----------------------------

 I am an advanced student in the Bachelor of Systems program, currently excelling in the intricate world of software engineering.
-My current role as a Software Engineer in Test allows me to blend my academic insights with practical, real-world applications.
+My current role as a FullStack Software Engineer allows me to blend my academic insights with practical, real-world applications.
 With a strong foundation in full-stack development, I am proficient in a range of technologies including JavaScript, .NET, Node.js, React, and Angular.
 My journey in this field is driven by a passion for innovation and a commitment to excellence, ensuring that every project I undertake is a step towards technological advancement.

 *   🌍  I'm based in Montevideo, Uruguay
 *   ✉️  You can contact me at [nicolashernandezf22@gmail.com](mailto:nicolashernandezf22@gmail.com)